zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 ## Networking

-### [Step 1] Configure inbound IP on VirtualBox VM
+### [Step 1] Configure inbound IP on your VM (Optional)

 This can be done in a number of ways, but we are going to use NAT port mapping.
-When a VM is created in VirtualBox, it defaults to creating a single NAT interface
+When a VM is created, it defaults to creating a single NAT interface.
+Here, VirtualBox is used as an example.

-[1] The VM does not have to be stopped for this but it isn’t a bad idea to make changes when it is stopped.
+[1] Turn off a specific VM you want to configure.

-[2] In the VirtualBox Manager, select the VM you want to configure, then click Settings (Golden Gear Cog) and Network.
-Adapter 1 should be configured as NAT.
+[2] In the VirtualBox Manager, select the VM, click Settings and then Network.
+Choose Adapter 1 that should have been configured as NAT.
 Click on Advanced and then Port Forwarding.
-Set up 2 rules:
+Set up 1 rule:
-   [a] Use the localhost host IP 127.0.0.1 and host port 2222 and map that to Guest Port 22 [b] Add a similar rule mapping Host Port 8080 to Guest Port 80
+   Use the host IP 127.0.0.1 and host port 2222 and map that to Guest Port 22

-[3] Testing!
-You can test the NAT’d ports by running your docker app and seeing if you can access it from your computer – the url will be http://127.0.0.1:8080
+[3] You can test the NAT'd port by seeing if you can access it from your hostOS.
 Enable ssh to the VM by installing **sshd** as follows:

 ```
 sudo apt install tasksel